 Green tourmalines contain no cleavage and are quite hard, which makes them durable gemstones.
 Generally, these gems include little to no impurities, but the ones having inclusions are weaker and more prone to damage.
 Verdalites have a vitreous lustre and interact beautifully with light.
 When used in jewellery making, they are often faceted to maximize brilliance.
 While most tourmaline gems are heat-treated, it is not typical for the green varieties.

-Topaz gemstones occur naturally as colourless, but due to the presence of trace elements like chromium or vanadium, some varieties may contain green shades.
-Green topaz is usually very light in colour with a vitreous lustre, and it is not as popular as other coloured gems of topaz.
+Topaz gemstones occur naturally as colourless, but some varieties may contain green shades due to trace elements like chromium or vanadium.
+Green topaz is usually very light in colour with a vitreous lustre, and it is less popular than other coloured gems of topaz.

 It has excellent brilliance and is often faceted to bring out the same.
 Like all other topaz varieties, green topaz is an ideal gemstone for jewellery because of its durability and affordability.
 It is quite hard and can fit into any jewellery setting types.
 The gem is often transparent; only a few will contain visible inclusions.
 The gemstone of green topaz can be used in all kinds of stone jewellery, from rings and bracelets to earrings and pendants.